ondat/documentation/docs/ondat-portal/installation-portal.md

 1. Copy the first cli command displayed on the modal, __this will be the only time it will be visible__.
 2. Execute the cli command on your machine

-### Step 2b: Option B - Installing Ondat Portal Manager when Ondat Ondat has already been installed
+### Step 2b: Option B - Installing Ondat Portal Manager when Ondat has already been installed

 1. Copy the second cli command displayed on the modal, __this will be the only time it will be visible__.
 2. Execute the cli command on your machine